VCU-CS-Capstone/Cs-25-344-sdfad/Status Reports/Status Report Spring Week 5.md

 **Faculty Advisor: Changqing Luo**

 ## 1) Accomplishments this week ##
-   - Not much we just got back to school
+   - Getting ready to save weights
    - We have access to HPC

 ## 2) Milestones to be completed next week ##